 2. Analyzing and Documenting Requirements

 After gathering information, BAs analyze the information to identify patterns and insights.
+They ensure that the requirements gathered are complete, clear and unambiguous.
 They create clear documents like Business Requirements Documents (BRD) or Software Requirements Specifications (SRS).
-These documents guide the development team.
-Visual tools like flowcharts and diagrams are often used to explain complex ideas.

 3. Facilitating Communication Between Stakeholders and Developers